SunTea43/Hestia/README.md

 ```

 ---
-Developed with ❤️ by Antigravity for the Hestia Project.
+Developed with ❤️ and Antigravity for the Hestia Project.